AndaxH/andax-tech/pages/gratitude.md

 - **Jimmy 🍉**
   - thank you for keeping me honest and always being honest with me
 - **John 🍉**
-  - thank you for modelling person centric leadership
+  - thank you for modelling people centric leadership
 - **Sherif 🍉**
   - thank you for living and breathing what it means to build a product 🪄
 - **Bradley 🍉**